• Skip to primary navigation

 How long do overnight oats last?

 You can make overnight oats with yogurt and store them in the fridge for up to 4-5 days.
-Just make sure to sniff them before eating, if they start to smell funky they probably won't taste very good, but may not make you sick.
+Just make sure to sniff them before eating.
+Foods usually smell off before being unsafe to eat.

 Do you eat overnight oats cold?

-Overnight oats with frozen fruit are definitely easier to eat cold, straight from the fridge, but you can stir them up and microwave them for about a minute.
+Overnight oats with yogurt and frozen fruit are definitely easier to eat cold, straight from the fridge, but you can stir them up and microwave them for about a minute.

-• Greek Yogurt: Broccoli Salad with Greek Yogurt, Peanut Butter Yogurt Dip, and Apple Pie Overnight Oats.
+• Greek Yogurt: Lentil Stroganoff, Peanut Butter Yogurt Dip, and Apple Pie Overnight Oats.

 • Banana: Bananas Foster Pancakes, Peanut Butter Banana Oatmeal.